Managing users and permissions¶

 - Infrastructure delegate

-To help understand the various options available consier the following scenario:
+To help understand delegation consider consider the following scenario:

 - A billing account (firstname.lastname@example.org) is created using an email that will reach the department in charge with paying the invoices.
-The department will not actualy manage infrastructures but will receive invoices.
+The department will not actually manage infrastructures but will receive invoices.